-

 Additional Costs:

-- Students pay a contribution of €1000 to cover travel and accommodation costs for the trip
+- Students pay a contribution of €1,000 to cover the overall expenses associated with the module abroad (including travel and accommodation costs).

 - The University works to secure preferential group rates to keep costs as low as possible.